-It is important that you create these pictures with the same naming handle as the page, to ensure that a content update deletes these pictures as well as the page.
+It is important that you create these pictures with the same naming handle as the page, to ensure that a content update deletes these pictures and the page.

-For pages that are not modified, the pictures still remain in the cache, although the pages themselves are usually auto-invalidated.
+For pages that are not modified, the pictures remain in the cache, although the pages themselves are auto-invalidated.

 It is recommended that you limit personalization to where it is necessary.
 To illustrate why:

-If you personalize each page (for example by putting the user’s name into the title bar) it can have a performance impact.
+If you personalize each page by putting the user’s name into the title bar (for example), it has a performance impact.

-With regards to mixing restricted and public content on one page, you might want to consider a strategy that leverages server side includes in the Dispatcher, or client side includes via Ajax in the browser.
+Regarding mixing restricted and public content on one page, consider a strategy that uses server side includes in the Dispatcher, or client side includes by way of Ajax in the browser.

 For handling mixed public and restricted content, see Set up Sling Dynamic Include.

 Sticky connections ensure that the documents for one user are all composed on the same server.
 If a user leaves this folder and later returns to it, the connection still sticks.
-Define one folder to hold all documents that require sticky connections for the website.
+To hold all documents that require sticky connections for the website, define one folder.
 Try not to have other documents in it.
-This impacts load-balancing if you use personalized pages and session data.
+This scenario impacts load-balancing if you use personalized pages and session data.

 There are two ways in which a browser can determine the type of a file:

-For most files, the MIME-type is implied in the file extension. i.e.:
+For most files, the MIME-type is implied in the file extension.
+That is,

 If the file name has no extension, it is displayed as plain text.

-With Dispatcher version 4.1.11 you can cache response headers.
-If you do not cache response headers on Dispatcher be aware that the MIME-type is part of the HTTP header.
+With Dispatcher version 4.1.11, you can cache response headers.
+If you do not cache response headers on Dispatcher, the MIME-type is part of the HTTP header.
 As such, if your AEM application returns files that do not have a recognized file ending, and rely on the MIME-type instead, these files may be incorrectly displayed.

 To make sure that files are cached properly, follow these guidelines:

 download.jsp?file=2214.
-Re-write the script to use URLs containing the file specification.
-For the previous example this would be
+To use URLs containing the file specification, rewrite the script.
+For the previous example, this rewrite is

 This section presents a series of benchmarks used to assess the performance of AEM backups and effects of backup activity on application performance.
-AEM backups present a significant load on the system while it runs, and we measure this, as well as the effects of the backup delay settings that attempt to modulate these effects.
+AEM backups present a significant load on the system while it runs, and Adobe measures this impact, and the effects of the backup delay settings that attempt to modulate these effects.
 The objective is to offer some reference data about the expected performance of backups in realistic configurations and quantities of production data, and to provide guidance about how to estimate backup times for planned systems.

 The results reported in this document were obtained from benchmarks run in a reference environment with the following configuration.
-This configuration is designed to be similar to a typical production environment in a data center:
+This configuration is similar to a typical production environment in a data center:

-The disk subsystem on this server is quite fast, representative of a high performance RAID configuration that might be used in a production server.
-Backup performance can be sensitive to disk performance, and the results in this environment reflect performance on a very fast RAID configuration.
+The disk subsystem on this server is fast, representative of a high-performance RAID configuration that might be used in a production server.
+Backup performance can be sensitive to disk performance, and the results in this environment reflect performance on a fast RAID configuration.
 The VMWare image is configured to have a single large disk volume which physically resides in local disk storage, on the RAID array.

-The AEM configuration places the repository and datastore on the same logical volume, alongside all of the operating system and AEM software.
+The AEM configuration places the repository and datastore on the same logical volume, alongside the operating system and AEM software.
 The target directory for backups also resides on this logical filesystem.

 The following table illustrates the size of data volumes that are used in the backup benchmarks.
 The initial baseline content is first installed, then additional known amounts of data are added to increase the size of the content backed up.
-Back-ups will be created at specific increments to represent a large increase in content and what may be produced in a day.
-The distribution of content (pages, images, tags) will be roughly based on realistic production asset composition.
-Pages, images, and tags will be limited to a maximum of 800 child pages.
-Each page will include title, Flash, text/image, video, slideshow, form, table, cloud, and carousel components.
-Images will be uploaded from a pool of 400 unique files ranging in size from 37 kB to 594 kB.
+Backups are created at specific increments to represent a large increase in content and what may be produced in a day.
+The distribution of content (pages, images, tags) is roughly based on realistic production asset composition.
+Pages, images, and tags are limited to a maximum of 800 child pages.
+Each page includes title, Flash, text/image, video, slideshow, form, table, cloud, and carousel components.
+Images are uploaded from a pool of 400 unique files size from 37 KB to 594 KB.